prettier/prettier/commands.md

 declare const literallineWithoutBreakParent: Doc;
 ```

 These are used very rarely, for advanced formatting tricks.
-Unlike their "normal" counterparts, they don't include an implicit `breakParent`.
+Unlike their "normal" counterparts, they don't include an implicit (`breakParent`)[#breakParent].

 Examples: